manisv/git_vefverkefni/Gitsvör.md

 * leyfir þér að búa til, nefna og eyða branches

 4. er stýring til að sjá útgáfur og hvaða útgáfu viltu fara í
+5. Til þess að geyma kóða,sýna kóða og vinna með einhverjum og bara hversu lét það er að nota